tped/ovos-skill-near-total-recall/README.md

 ## Examples

-- "Hello world"
-- "How are you?"
+TBD -
+- "Do you remember?"
+- "Do you recall"
-- "Thank you"
+- "..."

 ## Credits

-authorName (@githubUsername)
+Tom P (@tped)

 ## Category

-TODO:
+TODO:  MUCH TO DO

 ## Tags